spencerhaugh/real-time-twitter-app/README.md

 ## Why not $DOGE?

-This application utilizes the Twitter API to continuously search for and return any tweet containing the hashtag #dogecoin, and displays them on a SPA.
+This small & simple, but powerful application utilizes the Twitter API to continuously search for and return any tweet containing the hashtag #dogecoin, and displays them on a SPA.
 App is deployed online via Heroku.

 Heroku Deployment Link: [Live Site](https://dry-temple-34762.herokuapp.com/)